Skip to main content

 I've finished the Learning Modules - what should I focus on during the last 1-2 months of my prep?

-Written by Nathan Hamilton
+Written by Blueprint

-Updated over a week ago
+Updated over 7 months ago

 You're LSAT exam is coming up soon and you're almost done with your prep.
 First, congratulations on persevering and getting to this point in your prep!
 Preparing for the LSAT is a long process, and you're almost done.